alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | **Total** | 147 g |

 Phew!
 A bit below 157 g.
-Does this mean we are above budget and have to start adding weights?
+Does this mean we have been too careful?
+Are we so far below budget that we have to start adding weights?
 Not necessarily.

 ### 🌡️ Atmospheric Conditions